Oussamabouriga/learn/README.md

 print("Predicted satisfaction:", pred)
 print("Rounded 0..10:", int(np.round(pred)))

-Why it won’t crash with new categories
-	•	OneHotEncoder has handle_unknown="ignore"
+Because we used handle_unknown="ignore", new categories won’t crash prediction.

 ⸻

-If you want it “perfect” for your dataset
+If you want, paste:

-Send me:
-	•	df.dtypes (just the output)
+	•	df.dtypes
-	•	and the exact TARGET column name

-Then I’ll rewrite the sample = {...} dictionary with your real columns + recommend the best RF hyperparameters for your dataset size.
+	•	and tell me roughly how many rows you have (1k / 10k / 1M)

+…and I’ll give you a recommended XGBoost config (best max_depth/min_child_weight/subsample/colsample/learning_rate for that scale) and a ready-made sample dictionary with your real columns.

 ```